waltont8/AdventOfCode2021/README.md

 ## Day 10: Syntax Scoring
 Not too difficult today, push opens onto a stack and then check its reverse is the next closing character.
 Part 2 was easy which usually means there is a quick hack for part 1 that I didn't use :) .
 25 years of trying to pass code reviews has made it quite hard to find the hacky solution, I usually have a mental eye out for test cases and what comes next.

+## Day 11: Dumbo Octopus
+Quite straightforward, wasted quite a lot of time on a ridiculous bug.
+Again, I threaded data through a complicated structure by hand rather than keeping it in a monad which I think is the solution I would try with more time.
+Clearly the thing to practice for next year is passing state around quickly the right way.